nicholaswmin/mine/README.md

 #### `html.json`

-nicked from `friendly-snippets` package, with some mods, needs cleanup to keep only ones I actually use.
+nicked from `friendly-snippets` package, needs cleanup to keep only ones actually used.

 ### `settings.json`